-In order to obtain its milling permits, the Company posted security bonds and deposits of \$700,000.
+To obtain its milling permits, the Company posted security bonds and deposits of \$700,000.

 Treasure Mountain

 The Company discounted the estimated costs relating to the reclamation of the Treasure Mountain Property using a real discount rate of 0% since the short-term inflation and risk-free rates are similar.